LordQuerix/MuteTheDeck/README.md

 ## ❓ Why i made this

-I made this script just so I can use my Steam Deck at night without worrying that the game I’m playing at full volume will wake everyone up at home XD
+I made this script just so I can power on my Steam Deck at night without worrying that the game I’m playing at full volume will wake everyone up at home XD

 ---